This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 The marriage between Edward of Lancaster, the son of Henry VI and Margaret of Anjou, to Anne Neville, the daughter of Richard Neville the Kingmaker was a marriage to cement the agreement that Richard and Margaret would support each other and try to get Henry VI back on the English throne.
 The marriage took place in France at the Chateau d'Amboise where Margaret and Edward were exiled.

-Edward IV and Charles of Burgundy met at Aire where an agreement was reached on support for Edward's return to his throne.
+King Edward IV and Charles of Burgundy met at Aire where an agreement was reached on support for Edward's return to the English throne.

 Edward returns to England